karmaniverous/aws-api-template/README.md

    1. Deploys the [Stage](#environments-api-versions-stages--stacks) defined by `API_VERSION` and the configured [Environment](#environments-api-versions-stages--stacks), _exactly as you would do from your desktop!_
    1. Preserves the logs and deallocates the virtual machine.

+Each CodePipeline is configured to deploy to the Environment corresponding to the branch it watches.
+For example, the CodePipeline watching the `main` branch may be configured to deploy to the `prod` Environment.
+On deployment, the CodePipeline will deploy to the Stack corresponding to its designated Environment and its current API Version.
+If that Stack does not yet exist, the deployment process will create it.

-There is one CodePipeline for eached watched branch, each corresponding a deployment Stage.
-All of them call the same CodeBuild project.
-Each CodePipeline is manually configured with a small set of environmental variables, which it injects into the CodeBuild project.
-These are the environment secrets contained in each `.env.<stage>.local` file, which are blocked by `.gitignore` and are never pushed to the code repository.
+All related CodePipelines share the same CodeBuild project.
+Each CodePipeline is configured with environment variables that it injects into the CodeBuild project on deployment.
+These are the environment designator and environment secrets contained in each `.env.<ENV>.local` file, which are blocked by [`.gitignore`](./.gitignore) and are never pushed to the code repository.

 The CodeBuild process is driven by [`buildspec.yml`](./buildspec.yml).